Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltskyModdingGuide.md

 ---
 ## Anna Gameplay Overhaul Guide

-If you enjoy the following playstyles and themes, these MCM settings and extra mods might be perfect for you:
+If you enjoy the following play-styles and themes, these MCM settings and extra mods might be perfect for you:

 > - Deadly, realistic combat with longer-term consequences.
 > - Immersive world experience with minimally intrusive HUD/mechanical elements.
 > - Enhanced NPC interactions with more in-world characters.
-> - Warrior, thief, and lower magic playstyles.
+> - Warrior, thief, and lower magic play-styles.
 > - Civil War and military playthroughs.
-> - Slower, grindier pace of play.
+> - Slower, grinding pace of play.
 > - *EXTREMELY HARDCORE*

 You can get a lot of this experience from the default UltSky list, but the added mods and plugins in this guide really turn it up to 11 for me.